Brady-Blackstone/LFC-Reservation-System/README.md

 Everytime you sign up a new row will be inserted into the Members table with all the information you entered in (not all fields are required).
 <br>

-The credit card input fields are just for show and have actual functionality beyond validating each input field.
+The credit card input fields are just for show and have no actual functionality beyond validating each input field.
 It will not be inserted into the database whatsoever.
 <br>

 Admins can view all Member's reservations and financial transactions records via the dashboard.
 They can dynamically lookup any member's records by using their Member ID as the search key.